A Notice of Arbitration: What You Should Know

 Demands for arbitration are mentioned in Rule 6, but no comment is made about their contents.

-The American Arbitration Association Commercial Rules and Arbitration Notices
+American Arbitration Association

-Under rule 4 of the American Arbitration Association Commercial Rules, the following information must be provided:
+Under Rule 4 of the American Arbitration Association Commercial Rules, the following information must be provided:

 “R-4.
 Filing Requirements